-The MAGIC Project seeks to establish a set of agreements for Europe, Latin America and other participating World Regions, aiming at consolidating and completing the building blocks of middleware necessary for the establishment of a marketplace of services and real-time applications for international and inter-continental research groups which facilitates mobility and the work of global science communities.
+The MAGIC Project (Middleware for collaborative Applications and Global Virtual Communities) seeks to establish a set of agreements for Europe, Latin America and other participating World Regions, aiming at consolidating and completing the building blocks of middleware necessary for the establishment of a marketplace of services and real-time applications for international and inter-continental research groups which facilitates mobility and the work of global science communities.

 This project intends to build on existing European, Latin American and worldwide initiatives such as eduroam, eduGAIN, the RedCLARA Portal, the ELCIRA service prototype, OpenConext, the GÉANT Service Activities and the Global CEO Forum’s working groups on Real Time Collaboration (GRTC) and Global Services Delivery (GSD), as well as regional initiatives such as ASREN (Arab States), CAREN (Central Asia), CKLN (Caribbean), TEIN (Asia-Pacific), the UbuntuNet Alliance (Southern and Eastern Africa) and WACREN (West and Central Africa).
 The coordination with all these initiatives in the deployment of the mobility infrastructure as well as the agreements on how to share applications and services is the main strategy behind this project.

-The project officially started on 1st May 2015 and will last for 24 months.
+The project officially started on 1 May 2015 and lasted for 24 months.